God is in Charge So You Don't Have to Be

 “Well, if you’re a good person, then why shouldn’t you feel good?” she said.
 “Anyway, what you really have to understand is that life is a journey.
 And we can never know what someone else’s journey is supposed to be.
 All we can do is give others our best shot, but then realize that they need to go where Hashem takes them.
 We can’t know exactly where that is or how Hashem wants them to get there.”

-Of course, there are also times when we need to hold firm and be tough about a position.
+Of course, there are also times when we need to hold firm about a certain position.

-But many times, trying to force people onto a certain path is tinged by our own need for control and validation.
+But many times, the effort to force people onto a certain path is tinged by our own need for control and validation.

-We see that people need to go through certain stages in life, like infanthood, toddlerhood, etc., and that it would, for example, be terrible to rush a 3-month-old into walking and eating solids.
+We see people need to go through certain stages in life, like infanthood, toddlerhood, etc., and we all understand how destructive it would be to, say, rush a 3-month-old into walking and eating solids.

-And sometimes, the person who you think is lagging behind you ends up sailing past you to a finish line that is much farther beyond your own finish line.
+And sometimes, the person who you think is lagging behind you ends up sailing past you to a finish line that is much further beyond your own finish line.

-No, they don't need to keep Shabbat in exactly the style that I do.
+No. They don't need to keep Shabbat exactly the way I do.

 Likewise, when people start becoming frum, they take on different laws at different phases of their teshuvah.

-There are guys who start wearing a talit katan (with the tzitzit tucked in and out of sight) and keep Shabbat long before they’ll start wearing a kippah outside of strictly religious ceremonies.
+There are guys who start wearing a talit katan (with the tzitzit tucked in and out of sight) and keep Shabbat long before they’ll start wearing a kippah.

 By Way of Illustration...